hatakkey/MAG-integrated/docs/4G_session_verification.md

 ----
 ### 1.1. **Start the FWA debug**

-Enable call-trace on MAG2 (session is by default terminated on MAG2) using the below predefined script
+Enable call-trace on MAG2 (session is by default terminated on MAG2) using the below predefined script.

 ```bash
 A:admin@MAG2# show ct-fwa